gatsbyjs/gatsby/docs/docs/query-execution.md

 title: Query Execution
 ---

+> This documentation isn't up to date with the latest version of Gatsby.
+>
+> Outdated areas are:
+>
+> - implementation details are out of date
+>
+> You can help by making a PR to [update this documentation](https://github.com/gatsbyjs/gatsby/issues/14228).

 ### Query Execution

 Query Execution is kicked off by bootstrap by calling [page-query-runner.js runInitialQuerys()](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/page-query-runner.js#L29).
 The main files involved in this step are: